-High Cost provides funding to telecom carriers to provide service in rural areas where the market alone cannot support the substantial cost of deploying network infrastructure and providing connectivity.
+High Cost distributes funding to telecom carriers to deliver service in rural areas where the market alone cannot support the substantial cost of deploying network infrastructure and providing connectivity.
 Historically, it has subsidized voice service to ensure that rates in rural and urban areas are reasonably comparable.
 But with a series of reform orders that began in 2011, the FCC is modernizing the High Cost program to support broadband to ensure that all people in America – no matter where they live – have access to robust, affordable connectivity to fully participate in today’s society.

 - Preserve and advance universal availability of voice service